How it works?

 One of the key building blocks of YDB's compute layer is called a tablet.
 They are stateful logical components implementing various aspects of YDB.

-The next level of detail of overall YDB architecture is explained in the YDB cluster documentation section.
+The next level of detail of overall YDB architecture is explained in the General YDB schema article.

 Hierarchy